 Another reason why getting a good LSAT score is important is because of the preparation that goes into the test.
 If you create and stick to an LSAT study schedule, you’ll train yourself to be more disciplined and focused but also sharpen those skills that you’ll need to do well on the test (interpretation; analytical skills; critical-thinking; problem-solving; identifying elements of arguments).
 If you put in the work to prepare, you’ll be doing yourself a favor if you do get into law school, as you’ll already have those skills ready in your first year and have an easier time learning.

-How Many Times Should I Take the LSAT?
+Should I Retake the LSAT?

 The number of times you take the LSAT depends on your initial scores and whether they are enough to get you into the law school of your choice.
 Some people are divided on how many times you should take the LSAT, because the rules have changed and now law schools only consider your highest LSAT.